 Graphs can help you distill critical insights from noise and outliers.
 Remember, a huge chunk of any data is always noise.
 Essentially, you stand to save a ton of time and effort when dealing with bulky and complex data.

-In this blog, you’ll learn how to make a graph from a table in Google Sheets using easy-to-follow and straightforward steps.
+In this blog, you’ll learn how to make a graph from a table using easy-to-follow and straightforward steps.

-Thanks to data visualization designs, you can interpret vast quantities of data clearly and cohesively.
+Data visualization designs allow you to interpret vast quantities of data clearly and cohesively.
 Besides, you can easily extract insights, draw conclusions, and see perspectives.

 Using different business charts and graphs, you can keep track of crucial and strategic metrics of your business or workplace.
 Furthermore, you can easily spot anomalies, such as outliers, which can easily misinform your decisions.